 Flaming Arrow District Roundtable

-Roundtable is a district monthly meeting typically held the first Thursday of the month at the Humble LDS Church (19618 Atasca Oaks Dr, Humble) at 7:00 pm to help unit leaders plan and carry out their own program.
+Roundtable is a district monthly meeting typically held the first Thursday of the month (except July) at the Kingwood LDS Church (4021 Deerbrook Dr, Kingwood) at 7:00 pm to help unit leaders plan and carry out their own program.
 Roundtable is a form of supplemental training for volunteers.
 The objective of roundtable is to give leaders program ideas, information on upcoming events and trainings, and an opportunity to share experiences and enjoy fun and fellowship with other Scouting leaders.
 As a result of the roundtable experience, unit leaders will be inspired, motivated, informed, and able to provide a stronger program for their Scouts.